CerevoxAI/cerevox-python/docs/vector-database-integration.md

 # Vector Database Integration Guide

 Cerevox is engineered specifically for vector databases and RAG applications with intelligent chunking and structure preservation.
+Our **precision retrieval** delivers 70% smaller context with only relevant chunks and zero noise, enabling **80% cost reduction** while maintaining **99.5% accuracy**.

 ## Table of Contents